capensis/canopsis/doc/sakura/glossary.rst

 Using a component, provides a way to edit a model, before persisting it to the *WSGI API*.

-See :ref:`dev-frontend-cmp-editors` for more informations.
+For more informations, see:

+ * :ref:`dev-frontend-cmp-editors`

 UI Widget
 ---------